Polymer/old-docs-site/app/2.0/docs/devguide/gesture-events.md

-Polymer provides optional support for custom "gesture" events for certain user interactions. the up, down, and track events fire consistently on both touch and mouse environments so we recommend using these events instead of their mouse- or touch-specific event counterparts.
+Polymer provides optional support for custom "gesture" events for certain user interactions. the up, down, and track events fire consistently on both touch and mouse environments, so we recommend using these events instead of their mouse- or touch-specific event counterparts.
 This provides better interoperability with both touch and mouse devices.